Copyright © 2022 Pneuma Solutions

 No Screen Reader?
 No Problem!

 A blind IT professional can now easily help a sighted end user, even if they do not have a screen reader installed on their computer.
-In the absence of a screen reader on the remote computer, RIM will see to it that you will still be able to get speech provided you are using the free NVDA Screen Reader.
-Remote incident Manager will initiate its accessibility module which allows you to control the client's machine with speech as if they had a screen reader.
-Not only does the end user not have to worry about installing a screen reader, they don't even hear the speech that you're now hearing while you control their computer.
+In the absence of a screen reader on the remote computer, RIM will see to it that you will still be able to get speech provided you are using either the free NVDA Screen Reader or VoiceOver on Mac OS.
+Remote incident Manager will initiate its accessibility module which allows you to control the client’s machine with speech as if they had a screen reader.
+Not only does the end user not have to worry about installing a screen reader, they don’t even hear the speech that you’re now hearing while you control their computer.

 Documentation Conventions and Terminology